-There is a risk that opportunities for rescheduling of the Council's debt portfolio are constrained.
+There is a risk that opportunities for rescheduling of the Authority's debt portfolio are constrained.

-The risk is currently mitigated as the Council has access to the funds of the Public Works Loan Board (PWLB) and has the flexibility to temporarily use internal funds as required.
+The risk is currently mitigated as the Authority via its Lead Authority has access to the funds of the Public Works Loan Board (PWLB).

-PWLB funding could come under pressure in future years because of the large and increasing amount of public debt incurred by the Government which could see a return to the operation of the PWLB quota system as operated in previous years where Government funding was restricted.
+PWLB funding could come under pressure in future years because of Government targets to reduce the level of public debt which could see a return to the operation of the PWLB quota system as operated in previous years where Government funding was restricted.
+However, the Government has not indicated that this is an option that they are currently considering.